Authentic Sichuan cuisine at fine-dining levelReguliersdwarsstraat 35, Amsterdam · 020 626 93 27

 What does served in three courses mean?

-From one duck we serve three courses: first the crispy skin with pancakes and hoisin sauce, then the tender meat stir-fried with vegetables, and finally a clear soup drawn from the carcass.
+From one duck we serve three courses: first the crispy skin with thin pancakes and hoisin sauce, then a clear duck broth, and finally the duck meat prepared three different ways.
+The full three-course Peking duck is 63.50 euro per person.

 Are there other dishes or vegetarian options?